AFineZulu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that SwitchUser-su to sis Betty
+A script to print current user